JonnyCarter/dev-helper/README.md

 ### Handy Logging

-If you are faced with a very large log file sometimes it helps to check the last few lines of the file `tail -f error.log` Is a really handy command that will open the error log file and print to the screen whatever gets appended to it.
+If you are faced with a very large log file sometimes it helps to check the last few lines of the file.

+`tail -f error.log`

+Is a really handy command that will open the error log file and print to the screen whatever gets appended to it.

 This can be useful on a site that is broken broken as it can often store useful debug information.
 You can reload the broken page and see the logs realtime.
 You can also dump the specified number of lines if you just want to see for example the last 100 lines.